nevthereal/nevthereal/README.md

 Hey, my Name is Neville, you can call me Nev!

 I am a student at the MNG Rämibühl in Zurich, Switzerland and I am interested in Computer Science, Digital Content Creation and Design.
 I am a Web Dev in React.
-Find out more on my website: https://nevillebrem.com!
+Find out more on my [website](https://nevillebrem.com)!

 ## Skillset
-- Vite (React + JS)
+- React
+- TypeScript
 - Firebase
 - HTML
 - CSS
 - JavaScript
 - TailwindCSS
+- framer-motion
-- Python
+- axios

+## Projects
+See my pinned repositories or on my [website](https://nevillebrem.com) for demo projects

 ## Business

-I am currenty a student, but I am open for projects or small contracts.
-I have a keen eye on detail, fast response times and much experience inj UI design.
+I am open for projects or small contracts.
+I have a keen eye on detail, fast response times and much experience in frontend design.
 For Business requests, feel free to send me an Email at contact@nevillebrem.com or contact me on [Fiverr](https://fiverr.com/nevthereal).

 ## Contact